Last updated on October 27th, 2023 at 15:18

 Think of it like a car, take care of it well and a car can last you an incredibly long period of time, 15, 20 and even 25+ years.

 Frequently Asked Questions About Who Is Generally Credited With Inventing Espresso Coffee Machines

 Angel Moriondo of Turin, Italy is the very man we can credit with patenting and inventing the first espresso machine.

-It is his invention that helps is to enjoy many different espresso based drinks like a espresso, ristretto, cortado, Americano, latte, mocha, macchiato, lungo a flat white and the many more that came around afterwards.
+It is his invention that helps us to enjoy many different espresso based drinks like an espresso, ristretto, cortado, Americano, latte, mocha, macchiato, lungo a flat white and the many more that came around afterward.

 When Was The Espresso Coffee Machine Invented?